siggame/mmai-ui/README.md

 # acm-game-ui
 ```
 Please do not push to master, make a pull request!
 If you need any help
-@Nick Latinette/Web or just ask for help in the general
+@Nick Latinette/Web or just ask for help in the general chat
 ```
 ## Project setup
 ```